pseudoincorrect/Bariot/instructions.md

 It will take quite some time the first time your run it, 10 mins on a T2 medium...

-Bariot is downloading every docker image, go package and build all services.
+Bariot is downloading every docker images, go packages and build all services.

 **!
 At the moment, timing errors can happen with the start of multiple containers !**

 Re-running "docker-compose up -d" usually do the trick.

-Roadmap: Deployment with precompiled images.
+Roadmap: deployment with precompiled images.

 <br/>

 ---

 ---

 <br/>